Putri Syaliza: College career

-In 2021, Syaliza joined Cumberland University in the United States, but was unable to play for the team due to matriculation issues.
-She transferred to Eastern Florida State College, helping the team win its first-ever National Junior College Athletic Association (NJCAA) Division I National Championship.
+In 2021, Putri was due to play for Cumberland University's team, Cumberland Phoenix, in the Mid-South Conference Tournament of the National Association of Intercollegiate Athletics (NAIA).
+Due to matriculation issues, she was unable to play for the team.
+After transferring to Eastern Florida State College, she joined the college team and helped to win the college's first National Junior College Athletic Association (NJCAA) Division I National Championship.